 The JWT Claims Set represents a JSON object whose members are the claims conveyed by the JWT.
-The Claim Names within a JWT Claims Set MUST be unique; JWTs with duplicate Claim Names MUST be rejected.
-Note however, that the set of claims that a JWT must contain to be considered valid is context-dependent and is outside the scope of this specification.
-When used in a security-related context, implementations MUST understand and support all of the claims present; otherwise, the JWT MUST be rejected for processing.
+The Claim Names within a JWT Claims Set MUST be unique; recipients MUST either reject JWTs with duplicate Claim Names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].

+The set of claims that a JWT must contain to be considered valid is context-dependent and is outside the scope of this specification.
+Specific applications of JWTs will require implementations to understand and process some claims in particular ways.
+However, in the absence of such requirements, all claims that are not understood by implementations SHOULD be ignored.

-There are three classes of JWT Claim Names: Reserved Claim Names, Public Claim Names, and Private Claim Names.
+There are three classes of JWT Claim Names: Registered Claim Names, Public Claim Names, and Private Claim Names.

 4.1.
-Reserved Claim Names
+Registered Claim Names

-The following Claim Names are reserved.
+The following Claim Names are registered in the IANA JSON Web Token Claims registry defined in Section 10.1.
 None of the claims defined below are intended to be mandatory to use, but rather, provide a starting point for a set of useful, interoperable claims.
 All the names are short because a core goal of JWTs is for the representation to be compact.
-Additional reserved Claim Names MAY be defined via the IANA JSON Web Token Claims registry Section 9.1.